-Amazon’s wave of account closures due to purchased reviews has customers in a social media frenzy.
-Users took to Twitter and Facebook to report getting locked out of their accounts without explanation.
-Amazon responded with a mass email, citing either review policy or account misuse violations.
+Amazon’s wave of account closures due to buying Amazon reviews has customers in a social media frenzy.
+Twitter and Facebook users reported getting locked out of their accounts without explanation.
+Amazon emailed many, pointing out review policy or account misuse breaches.

 As we know, compiling reviews on an Amazon product does wonders for conversion rates and ranking in search results.
-The importance of these reviews have contributed to a rise in using prohibited tactics to collect them.
-This includes offering discounted or free products in exchange for positive reviews, a tactic which was banned by Amazon in 2016.
+The importance of these reviews has contributed to a rise in using prohibited tactics to collect them.
+This includes offering discounted or free products in exchange for positive reviews, a tactic that was banned by Amazon in 2016.

 Evolving guidelines to eliminate bias